collab-uniba/speech-translation-tools/README.md

 TeamTranslate
 ========================
 A real-time speech to speech translation tool.
 Real-time translation is provided by Google Translate or Microsoft Bing Translator, speech conversion by Nuance Dragon.
-The tool is intended to support multilanguage group communcation and collaboration.
+The tool is intended to support multilanguage group communication  and collaboration.

 TeamTranslate is written in C/C++ and uses WxWidgets for the UI.
 You can download the client installer from [here](https://github.com/xandros90/speech-translation-tools/blob/teamspeak/client/installer/TeamTranslate.msi?raw=true).